MARUM – Center for Marine Environmental Sciences

 The ocean and the seafloor are home to an array of processes that impact the entire Earth system.
 Geological, physical, biological and chemical processes interact, thus influencing the climate system and the global carbon cycle, and give rise to unique biological systems.
 Understanding these processes and systems requires specially designed instrumentation for their in-depth examination.
 MARUM’s mission is to establish and disperse fundamental scientific knowledge regarding the role of the ocean and the seafloor in the Earth system, and to provide impartial information for the benefit of society.
 With this focus, MARUM trains future generations of ocean experts within an international and interdisciplinary framework, and expands public awareness of the importance of the marine environment.

-The Research Faculty MARUM hosts the DFG Research Center and the Cluster of Excellence ›The Ocean in the Earth System‹ as well as many additional national and international research projects.
+The Research Faculty MARUM hosts the Cluster of Excellence ›The Ocean Floor – Earth’s Uncharted Interface‹ (as of 1.1.2019) as well as many additional national and international research projects.
 Furthermore, MARUM operates one of the three IODP core repositories in the world and, together with the AWI, the World Data Center for Marine Environmental Sciences (PANGAEA).